 How many treatments does a Lawn Artist client lawn receive each year and what chemicals do you apply?

 We apply seven treatments a year to your lawn.
-The first is in February and follow at approximately six-week intervals, concluding in late October or November.
+The first is in February and follow at approximately six-week intervals, concluding in November or early December.
 All post-emergent weed control treatments can be re-applied 7-14 days after regular treatment if you have problem areas.
 We use only the highest quality products and your satisfaction is guaranteed!

 Application 1: Pre- and post-emergent crab grass and weed control to prevent spring weeds.
 Unwanted grasses, onions, henbit, violets, and other weeds are the target.